shawramaland/Snake-game/README.md

 1/10/2023: Just added a obstacles such as some walls to give a challange and made a portal warp from one side to another while going out of the screen.

 3/10/2023: Finally fix and added a Progression System where each level you pass and get 100 points, wall obstacles will be added during the game and also fixed some potential food spawn inside walls.

+4/10/2023: "It took some time, but I finally implemented a cool feature where the snake can shoot the wall to create a passage.